benjohnde/NanoidSwift/README.md

 ### Hint

-- Currently limited to `/dev/urandom`, additional sources may added later on.
+- Currently limited to `/dev/urandom`, additional sources may be added later on.
 - Alphabet contains a convenience method for symbols, these may change.